• Skip to main content

 Converted Cabooses, Grassy Creek Cabooses & Depot, Fancy Gap

-Grassy Creek Cabooses & Depot have converted train cars to spend the night in right off the Blue Ridge Parkway.
+Grassy Creek Cabooses & Depot has converted train cars to spend the night right off the Blue Ridge Parkway.
 Inside are private bedrooms and bathrooms with kitchenettes, televisions, and a porch for outdoor seating to enjoy the Southwest Virginia views.

 Luxury Teepees, Sandy River Outdoor Adventures, Rice